phc2017002/ICDAR_handwritten_notes/_pages/about.md

-#### Conflict of interest

-The authors of the blog posts will have to declare their conflicts of interest (positive or negative) with the paper (and the paper's authors) they write about.
-Conflicts of interest include:
--   Recent collaborators (less than 3 years)
--   Current institution ​ Reviewers will be asked to judge if the submission is sufficiently critical and objective of the papers addressed in the blog post.
--  **Blog Posts must not be used to highlight or advertise past publications of the **authors or their lab****.

-We will only ask the authors to report if they have a conflict of interest.
-If so, reviewers will be asked to judge if the submission is sufficiently critical and objective of the papers addressed in the blog post.

-## Publication

-#### Blog post

-The posts will be created and published under a unified template; see [the submission instructions]({{ '/submitting' | relative_url }}) and the [sample post]({% post_url 2024-05-07-distill-example %}) hosted on the blog of this website.

-#### Poster
-Additionally, accepted posts will have the option to present their work as a poster during the main poster session.
-For more information about the main poster session (time, poster format, etc.) please refer to the ICLR homepage.

-## Submissions

-Our goal is to avoid heavily engineered, professionally-made blog posts ---Such as the “100+ hours” mentioned as a standard by the [Distill guidelines](https://distill.pub/journal/)---to entice ideas and clear writing rather than dynamic visualizations or embedded javascript engines.
-Please check our [submission instructions]({{ '/submitting' | relative_url }}) for more details.
-We accept submissions in both Markdown and HTML.
-We believe this is a good trade-off between complexity and flexibility.

-**Submit** your blogpost on [Openreview](https://openreview.net/group?id=ICLR.cc/2024/BlogPosts&referrer=%5BHomepage%5D(%2F))

 ## Contact

 For any technical issues with the blog post repository (for example, blog posts not displaying correctly or issues while following the [submission instructions](https://iclr-blogposts.github.io/2024/submitting/#creating-a-blog-post)), please open an [issue in our github repository](https://github.com/iclr-blogposts/2024/issues).